kenhanscombe/plink-custom-r/README.md

 ### Output

-For each SNP in your analysis (i.e., each row in the output `plink.auto.R`), PLINK combines the vector of outputs v, with the 4 values for CHR, SNP, BP, and A1.
+For each SNP in your analysis (i.e., each row in the output `plink.auto.R`), PLINK combines the vector of outputs `summary_m`, with the 4 values for CHR, SNP, BP, and A1.
 The R read command below adds a header to the custom output.
 You could of course do this in a bash one-liner, but if you're going to use in R to visualize your association results and model fit statistics, you can add column names on reading in the data.

 ```{bash}
 library(tidyverse)